New restaurants, distillery, fresh market and liquor chain coming to Charleston area

 An Orangeburg-based wine and liquor store is expanding into the Charleston area.

-The 4,800-square-foot space was formerly occupied by toy store Wonder Works next to Petco.

-An Orangeburg store manager said the shop is hoping to open by May, but it depends on permitting.
+The shop is hoping to open by May, but it depends on permitting, a manager said.

 The space is the last one available in the shopping center.
-Burlington, which has a store in Northwoods Mall in North Charleston, plans to open a second Charleston-area store in a 37,000-square-foot space abandoned in 2019 by the bankrupt Stein Mart.
+Burlington, which has a store in Northwoods Mall in North Charleston, plans to open a second Charleston-area location in a 37,000-square-foot space abandoned in 2019 by Stein Mart.

 Gibby's, owned by Caleb Gibson, has other locations in Bamberg and St. George.